-Former 'Family Feud' Contestant Accused Of Murdering His Estranged Wife
+Former 'Family Feud' Contestant Sentenced To Life For Murdering His Estranged Wife

 On Feb.
 23, 2023, Rebecca Bliefnick, a 41-year-old nurse and mother of three boys, was found dead in her Illinois home from multiple gunshot wounds.

 On March 13, after weeks of thoroughly investigating the death, police arrested and charged her estranged husband Timothy W. Bliefnick, 39, with two counts of first-degree murder and home invasion in connection with his wife's murder.
-He was taken to the Adams County Jail where he remains without bond.
+He was taken to the Adams County Jail without bond.

 Josh Jones, the lead trial attorney with the Adams County State's Attorney office, stated in a press conference, "It was not a random act of violence.
 However, it is equally as important to recognize the event for what it is — an act of domestic violence."